geopandas/geopandas/doc/source/about.md

 `pandas.Series` and `pandas.DataFrame` respectively.
 GeoPandas objects can act on `shapely` geometry objects and perform geometric operations.

-GeoPandas is a community-led project written, used and supported by a wide range of people from all around of world of a large variety of backgrounds.
+A wide range of people from all around the world with diverse backgrounds write, use, and support GeoPandas as a community-led project.
 Want to get involved in the community?
 See our [community guidelines](community).

-GeoPandas will always be 100% open source software, free for all to use and released under the liberal terms of the BSD-3-Clause license.
+The GeoPandas community will always distribute GeoPandas as 100% open source software under the liberal terms of the BSD-3-Clause license.

 ```{container} button